Technical Background

 An edge informs on the relationship between two nodes.
 FoodAtlas captures contains

-relations, i.e. what chemicals are found in certain foods.
-Those chemicals may then either positively/negatively correlate
+relations, i.e. what chemicals are found in certain foods as well as is a

 Pipeline